medhayappes/enterprise-docs-mkdocs/docs/consume_apiview_docum.md

     ![](../images/consume/view_api_license_12.png)

-6. Consumer can view all \"Reviews and Ratings\" for that API.
+6. Consumer can view all "Reviews and Ratings" for that API.
 These reviews and ratings will be helpful in determining the quality of the selected API.